skyway/skyway.github.io/en/android-tutorial.md

 ## Add the SDK to the project

 1. Download the SDK on [GitHub](https://github.com/skyway/skyway-android-sdk/releases/latest).
-2. Unzip the file and move `skyway.arr` directly into the `app/libs` directory.
+2. Unzip the file and move `skyway.aar` directly into the `app/libs` directory.
 3. Open the development project with an IDE (e.g. Android Studio), and complete build tool (e.g. Gradle) settings.

 <figure class="figure">